ScalaTest User Guide

 Sharing fixtures

 A test fixture is composed of the objects and other artifacts (files, sockets, database connections, etc.) tests use to do their work.
 When multiple tests need to work with the same fixtures, it is important to try and avoid duplicating the fixture code across those tests.
 The more code duplication you have in your tests, the greater drag the tests will have on refactoring the actual production code.
-ScalaTest recommends several techniques to eliminate such code duplication, and provides several traits to help.
-Each technique is geared towards helping you reduce code duplication without introducing instance vars, shared mutable objects, or other dependencies between tests.
-Eliminating shared mutable state across tests will make your test code easier to reason about and more amenable for parallel test execution.

 The following sections describe these techniques, including explaining the recommended usage for each.
 But first, here's a table summarizing the options:

-fixture-context objectsUse when you need different combinations of mutable fixture objects in different tests, and don't need to clean up after.
+fixture-context objects By placing fixture methods and fields into traits, you can easily give each test just the newly created fixtures it needs by mixing together traits.
+Use this technique when you need different combinations of mutable fixture objects in different tests, and don't need to clean up after.

-loan-fixture methodsUse when different tests need different fixtures that must be cleaned up afterwords.
+loan-fixture methods Factor out duplicate code with the loan pattern when different tests need different fixtures that must be cleaned up afterwards.

-BeforeAndAfterUse when you need to perform the same side-effects before and/or after tests, rather than at the beginning or end of tests.
+BeforeAndAfter Use this boilerplate-buster when you need to perform the same side-effects before and/or after tests, rather than at the beginning or end of tests.

-BeforeAndAfterEachUse when you want to stack traits that perform the same side-effects before and/or after tests, rather than at the beginning or end of tests.
+BeforeAndAfterEach Use when you want to stack traits that perform the same side-effects before and/or after tests, rather than at the beginning or end of tests.

 Calling get-fixture methods

 If you need to create the same mutable fixture objects in multiple tests, and don't need to clean them up after using them, the simplest approach is to write one or more get-fixture methods.
-A get-fixture method returns a new instance of a needed fixture object (or an holder object containing multiple fixture objects) each time it is called.
+A get-fixture method returns a new instance of a needed fixture object (or a holder object containing multiple fixture objects) each time it is called.
 You can call a get-fixture method at the beginning of each test that needs the fixture, storing the returned object or objects in local variables.
 Here's an example:

 package org.scalatest.examples.flatspec.getfixture

-import org.scalatest.FlatSpec import collection.mutable.ListBuffer
+import org.scalatest.flatspec.AnyFlatSpec import collection.mutable.ListBuffer

-class ExampleSpec extends FlatSpec {
+class ExampleSpec extends AnyFlatSpec {

 def fixture = new { val builder = new StringBuilder("ScalaTest is ") val buffer = new ListBuffer[String] }